 - I.C.
-Establish written procedures to ensure that care coordinators include members, to the full extent of their ability, in all decisions regarding appropriate services and providers. - I.D.
+Establish written procedures to ensure that care coordinators include members, to the full extent of their ability, in all decisions regarding appropriate services and providers. - I.C.
+Written procedures that meet the stated guidelines are available for review. - I.D.
 Develop and implement internal policies and procedures for ensuring that quality services are provided in accordance with Medicaid rules.
 At a minimum, these policies and procedures address: - Patient confidentiality.
-These policies must include clear statements regarding the type of information that can be released, the time period for which the authorization is valid, and the agencies or individuals to whom the information can be released. - Accuracy, legibility, and completeness of records (e.g., the accurate scoring of Prenatal Care Coordination Pregnancy Questionnaires (F-1105 (02/09)), the legibility of care plans and other written information, and documentation of all contacts with, or on behalf of, a member). - Procedures to ensure that priorities established in individual care plans are addressed in a timely manner. - Procedures to ensure that members are offered services that are sufficient in intensity.
-The procedures must include welldefined criteria for increasing or decreasing the intensity of services. - Procedures to ensure that timely and appropriate referrals are made and there is follow up on all referrals.
+These policies must include clear statements regarding the type of information that can be released, the time period for which the authorization is valid, and the agencies or individuals to whom the information can be released.

+- Accuracy, legibility, and completeness of records (e.g., the accurate scoring of Prenatal Care Coordination Pregnancy Questionnaires (F-1105 (02/09)), the legibility of care plans and other written information, and documentation of all contacts with, or on behalf of, a member). - Procedures to ensure that priorities established in individual care plans are addressed in a timely manner. - Procedures to ensure that members are offered services that are sufficient in intensity.
+The procedures must include well-defined criteria for increasing or decreasing the intensity of services. - Procedures to ensure that timely and appropriate referrals are made and there is follow up on all referrals.
 Unless otherwise stated, follow up on referrals must be made within two weeks of the referral. - Ongoing staff training and support, including adequate supervision and support of paraprofessionals.
-Provide faceto-face supervision of paraprofessionals every 30 days, at a minimum. - Appropriate staff-to-client ratio.
+Provide face-to-face supervision of paraprofessionals every 30 days, at a minimum. - Appropriate staff-to-client ratio.
 Ensure that care coordinators have an adequate amount of time to spend with each member.
-The number of clients per care coordinator will vary depending on the needs of the members on their caseload. - The provision of services by culturally competent staff. - The provision of services that are family centered. - Procedures to ensure that staff are following the provider's policies and procedures for the provision of services.
+The number of clients per care coordinator will vary depending on the needs of the members on their caseload.